mattlau1/loop-mania/assumptions.md

 - The user cannot equip more than 1 equipment of each type (i.e they can't equip 3 helmets)
 - All items and cards have different tiers of rarity, depending on how powerful they are
 - Zombie pits and vampire castles spawn 2 enemies
+- Health potions are immediately used on obtaining it